 - Vendors are trying to make a sale.

 - Beware of phrases such as “seamless integration.”
 Previous experience informs us that ITaP staff must work through issues to get products to work as designed.

 - ITaP’s support is limited to that which we control.
 We cannot control issues that occur on third-party sites.

-- We strive to give a reliable estimate of time to implementation; however, vendor responsiveness and unforeseen issues can impact original time estimates.
-Vendor claims regarding implementation time do not account for ITaP’s procedures for security, testing and installation.
+- We strive to give a reliable estimate of time to implementation; however, vendor responsiveness and unforeseen issues can affect original time estimates.
+Vendor claims regarding implementation time do not account for ITaP’s procedures for security, testing, and installation.

 5) Questions to ask the vendors:

 - What happens when students switch sections or drop the class?